Rari-Capital/nova/docs/spec.md

 ## Solution Summary

-By utilizing the verifiable nature of [Optimism's](https://optimism.io) [`enqueue` message passing system](https://community.optimism.io/docs/developers/bridging.html#understanding-contract-calls), **Nova is able to allow users/contracts on L2 to perform transactions on L1 and trustlessly recieve their results**.
+By utilizing the verifiable nature of [Optimism's cross domain message passing system](https://community.optimism.io/docs/developers/bridging.html#understanding-contract-calls), **Nova is able to allow users/contracts on L2 to perform transactions on L1 and trustlessly recieve their results**.
 Nova relies on a relayer to execute the transaction on L1, but a relayer can only ignore a transaction— they are unable to tamper with it or change its output.
 Nova transactions have meta-transaction level latency (nearly identical to sending the L1 transaction directly to an Ethereum full node) thanks to the [instant confirmations provided by Optimsim's sequencer model](https://research.paradigm.xyz/rollups).

 ## Abstract